Javiseeker/game_of_drones_uruit/README.md

 5. Run the following command in a new terminal:
 `npm install -g @angular/cli`

 6. Open a new terminal.
-Move to the repository's path game_of_drones_uruit/GameOfDrones-SPA and run the following commands:
+Move to the repository's path: game_of_drones_uruit/GameOfDrones-SPA and run the following commands:
-`npm install`
+`npm install`,
-`ng build`
+`ng build`,
 `ng serve --open`